Chattanooga Tai Chi and Qi Gong Classes

 Our center offers instruction in both the Yang Style of Tai Chi Chuan and a variety of Qi Gong exercise routines.
 Training is provided within our paid classes ($50/month for unlimited classes).

-Tai Chi Instructional Classes for the are offered Saturday mornings from 8:00am-9:00am with an open practice session following until 10am.
+Tai Chi instructional classes are offered Saturday mornings from 8:00am-9:00am with an open practice session following until 10am.
 For most students in this class we will provide instruction on the Yang Style Forty Two Movement Big Circle Form (move details on my teachers site here).

-To attend you must reserve a space via our online scheduling tool prior to each class.
+To attend please reserve a space via our online scheduling tool prior to each class.

-For further practice and development, on Tuesday and Thursday mornings from 8:00am-9:00am we offer a Tai Chi practice session with meditation.
-You should have attended the Saturday morning classes for at least 3 weeks before attending the practice sessions.
-The general layout of the practice session will be 20 minute seated meditation, tai chiforty two movement big circle form practice twice through, followed by 10 minutes of standing meditation.
+For further practice and development, on Tuesday and Thursday mornings from 8:00am-9:00am we offer Tai Chi practice sessions with meditation.
+To attend, you should have been to the Saturday morning classes for at least 1 month to have some competence in the form.
+The general layout of the practice session will be a 20 minute seated meditation, tai chiforty two movement big circle form practice twice through, followed by 10 minutes of standing meditation.
 To learn the form well you should attend at least 1-2 classes per week and practice daily.

 For beginners, there is a free qi gong introductory class on Wednesdays from 6:30pm-7:30pm EST. This is part of our Tong Ren Energy Healing Class and includes a seated meditation (more details are here).

-Below is a video of Grandmaster Gin Soon Chu’s eldest son, Master Vincent Chu, practicing the main form we teach:
+Below is a video of my teacher, Grandmaster Gin Soon Chu’s eldest son, Master Vincent Chu, practicing the main form I teach in these classes:

 For answers to most common questions (class format, when you can start, what to wear, etc.), see our Tai Chi Common Questions page.